 We’re so excited that winter is over!
-After several weeks of nice, warm weather, it’s safe to say that spring is here, which means your jewelry store Austin is all about the spring colors.
+After several weeks of nice, warm weather, it’s safe to say that spring is here, which means we’re all about the spring colors.
 Let’s take a look at this season’s best options before the summer heat rolls in:

 Gold: Now that the cold days of winter are over, warm up your look with gold rather than silver.
 A simple gold necklace, bracelet, or set of earrings look lovely – understated and sophisticated at the same time.
 Because gold is such a soft material, it generally must be mixed with other metals in order to be shaped into fine jewelry, and the percentage of real gold in a piece is measured in karats.
 Many times, jewelry with a lower karat value (or lesser amount of real gold) will look just as nice as jewelry with a higher karat value, but the price will be much lower.
 This makes gold more easily accessible to jewelry enthusiasts who want to be conservative in their spending.
 Gold also makes a beautiful setting for many gemstones, warming their colors as well.